-PTSD symptoms common among ICU survivorsFebruary 26th, 2013 in Psychology & Psychiatry /
+PTSD symptoms common among ICU survivorsFebruary 26, 2013 in Medicine & Health / Psychology & Psychiatry

 One in three people who survived stays in an intensive care unit (ICU) and required use of a mechanical ventilator showed substantial post-traumatic stress disorder (PTSD) symptoms that lasted for up to two years, according to a new Johns Hopkins study of patients with acute lung injury.

 Because acute lung injury (ALI)—a syndrome marked by excessive fluid in the lungs and frequent multi-organ failure—is considered an archetype for critical illness, the researchers suspect PTSD is common among other ICU survivors as well.